 The risks associated with hip surgery are so serious that a delay of surgery for more than 24 hours for any reason is associated with increased mortality in patients with hip fractures.
 These delays can lead to anything from severe anemia to an array of cardiac conditions.
 Postoperative risks include pressure ulcers, pneumonia, or even renal injury.
 It appears that the brain is so focused on healing broken bones that it lags on providing adequate immunity against infection or disease.

-This article was originally published in the Summer 2017 issue of Brain World Magazine.
+This article was originally published in Brain World Magazine’s Summer 2017 issue.

 - An Appetite for Wonder: How Eating Better Boosts Your Brain

 - Dopamine Fasting: An Expert Reviews the Latest Craze in Silicon Valley